ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

     mkpasswd --method=sha-512

-If this utility is not installed on your system (for example you are using macOS) then you can still easily generate these passwords using Python.
+If this utility is not installed on your system (for example, you are using MacOS) then you can still easily generate these passwords using Python.
 First, ensure that the `Passlib <https://foss.heptapod.net/python-libs/passlib/-/wikis/home>`_ password hashing library is installed: